 The CLARITY study aims to look at the development of antibodies to SARS-CoV-2 (the virus that causes COVID-19) in UK patients with Crohn's and Colitis (the two main forms of Inflammatory Bowel Disease (IBD)).

-Researchers will test samples from people taking different Crohn's and Colitis drugs, which have been collected since the start of 2020 for antibodies against SARS-CoV-2.
-They will then also look at the outcomes of these patients over the next 12 months.
+Researchers will test samples from people taking different Crohn's and Colitis drugs, which have been collected since the start of 2020, for antibodies against SARS-CoV-2.
+They will then follow how these people get on over the next 12 months.

 What to they hope to find out?

-- Provide insights into which IBD patients are at risk of COVID-19 infection,
+- Provide insights into which people with Crohn's or Colitis are at risk of COVID-19 infection,

-- Better understanding of the impact of IBD medications on developing protective antibodies against the virus,
+- To better understand the impact of Crohn's and Colitis medications on developing protective antibodies against the SARS-CoV-2 virus,

 - Inform public health policy on vaccination strategies.

-Although this study will define risk in IBD patients, there are potentially important lessons to be learned for millions of patients across the UK with other immune mediated diseases treated with similar therapies.
+Although this study will define risk in people in Crohn's and Colitis, there are potentially important lessons to be learned for millions of patients across the UK with other immune mediated diseases treated with similar therapies.